Avalon At Edgewater Fire Lawsuit -

 Many employees are aware of basic procedures they must follow when they are injured on the job, such as immediately notifying their employer and filing an injury claim form when required by the employer or the employer’s insurance carrier.
 What they may not know is that their employer has additional obligations under the workers’ compensation system.
 These duties can range anywhere from providing employees with claim forms in a timely manner to addressing harassment in the workplace.
 Failure to comply with these obligations can lead to fines and even civil or criminal liability.
+Our Employer Obligations Under New Jersey Workers’ Compensation can help you get the compensation you deserve

 The first and most basic expectation of employers is that they participate in the workers’ compensation system.
 Each state has its own requirements.
 But an employer that is required to participate but fails to carry insurance for their employees is subject to fines and civil or criminal liability.